This post may contain affiliate links. Please read myย privacy policy.

 - 3 slices galangal

-- 6 kaffir lime leaves, bruised
+- 6 kaffir lime leave, bruised

-- 6 Thai chilies, pounded (bird's eye chilies)
+- 6 Thai chilies, bird's eye chilies, pounded

 - 6 fresh oyster mushrooms, cut into pieces

-- 2 tablespoons nam prik pao (Thai roasted chili paste)
+- 2 tablespoons nam prik pao, Thai roasted chili paste

 - 2 tablespoons nam prik pao oil